datukartes/datukartes.github.io/index.md

 ---
 # Projects

-Here you can see what projects are maintained by datukartes.lv
+Here you can see projects maintained by datukartes.lv

 ## LVĢMC Weather Widget